edyhsgr/Census2020RedistrictingDataReview/README.md

 Users can change it to tabulate one or any selected states too though (see INPUTS).

-Tabulations_County_2020.csv, with the OUTPUT comparisons by county for each state, and Tabulations_County_2010.csv with 2010 Census (accessed via IPUMS NHGIS), and 2010 Evaluation Estimates (via US Census Bureau) data, are provided too.
+Tabulations_County_2020.csv, with the OUTPUT comparisons by county for each state, and Tabulations_County_2010.csv with 2010 Census
+(accessed via IPUMS NHGIS, https://www.nhgis.org/), and 2010 Evaluation Estimates (via US Census Bureau) data, are provided too.

-EvalEstToCensusReview.R is a Shiny for R application to review US Census Bureau Evaluation Estimates county total population errors.
+EvalEstToCensusReview.R is a Shiny for R application: https://edyhsgr.shinyapps.io/EvalEstToCensusReview/ to review US Census Bureau Evaluation Estimates county total population errors.

 -Eddie Hunsinger, August 2021 (updated May 2022)